 Mormonism denies the efficacy of Jesus' finished work on the cross by adding their perceived righteousness and works to their ungodly salvation process.
 According to 2 Nephi 25:23, in the Book of Mormon, salvation is by grace--plus works.
 "For we labor diligently to write, to persuade our children, and also our brethren, to believe in Christ, and to be reconciled to God; for we know that it is by grace that we are saved, after all we can do."

 Islam denies the efficacy of Jesus' finished work on the cross by seeing Jesus as nothing more than a prophet--second to their false prophet Muhammad.
 They also believe it was Judas, not Jesus, who died on the cross.

 But the implications of Jesus' words on the cross extend beyond false religions and into American Evangelicalism.

-Some churches deny the efficacy of Jesus' finished work on the cross, diminishing the gospel as the power of God for salvation, by insisting Jesus and the gospel need the help of man's innovation and perceived ability to make the gospel more palatable.
+Some churches deny the efficacy of Jesus' finished work on the cross and diminishing the gospel as the power of God for salvation by insisting Jesus and the gospel need the help of man's innovation and perceived ability to make the gospel more palatable.
 This is demonstrated through gimmicks, sales pitches, bait and switch tactics, and playing to the primal desires of health, wealth, prosperity, ease, comfort, and happiness without accountability.

 Some churches deny the sufficiency of Jesus' finished work on the cross by teaching unbiblical mantras such as: